cilwerner/ms-identity-docs-code-dotnet/5-advanced/background-console-worker-app-webapi/README.md

 ### Prerequisites

 * Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) and [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
-* An **Azure AD** tenant.
-For more information, see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
+* An **Microsoft Entra** tenant.
+For more information, see: [How to get an Microsoft Entra tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
-* A user account in your **Azure AD** tenant.
+* A user account in your **Microsoft Entra** tenant.
 This sample will not work with a **personal Microsoft account**.
 If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.

 - If you want to store the token cache on a **SQL Server database**, you can easily generate the token cache table by installing the following tool using the **Developer Command Prompt for Visual Studio** (running as an administrator):